teichmannBio/team_teichmann/README.md

 # team_teichmann
 HackBio 2020 Internship

-This is the repository of team-teichmann, and it hosts scripts created from the team.
+This is the repository of team-teichmann, and it hosts scripts created by the team.

 You may ask, why the name #team-teichmann?